Cordeval/fari-app/docs/fari-wiki.md

 ## Index Card Roll Modifiers

-Not every NPC needs to be a full-on character sheet, but the benefit of using character sheets in Fari is that you can easily click on a skill to roll 4dF + a skill modifier.
+Not every NPC needs to be a full-on character sheet.
+But the benefit of using character sheets in Fari is that you can easily click on a skill to roll 4dF + a skill modifier.

 Well, Fari supports doing that for index cards as well!

-By using the following syntax `[skill: modifier]` inside an Index Card description, Fari will automatically add a link at the bottom of the index card so that you can easily roll `4dF` a skill modifier.
+By using the following syntax `[skill: modifier]` inside an Index Card description, Fari will automatically add a link at the bottom of the index card so that you can easily roll `4dF`plus a skill modifier.

 ![Index Card Skill Modifier](https://gyazo.com/04ddec1356bf3b25022341f40d6f3a25.gif)